LexMachinaInc/quadro/README.md

 ## Development

-Any work that you'd like to push to this repo, please do in a branch off of `develop` via a pull request.
+Any work that you'd like to push to this repo, please do in a branch off of `master` via a pull request.
 Assign the PR to `@wired4code`.
-All PRs will be into `develop`, as deployment is handled via `master`.

 To run the application locally while developing, just run `npm run dev`.
 As long as you have the `Authorization callback URL` in your Github Oauth App set to `http://localhost:3000/oauth/redirect`, `npm run dev` will be the only command you need to run.